streamr-dev/network/docs/docs/guides/how-to-run-streamr-node.md

 ## The Streamr node npm guide
 ### Step 1: Install the recommended version using npm
 If you don’t have Node.js installed, install it using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) or manually from the [Node.js site](https://nodejs.org/en/download/).
-The Broker requires at least Node.js version 16.x.
-Once installed, you can download, configure, and start the Streamr Broker.
+The Streamr node requires at least Node.js version 16.x.
+Once installed, you can download, configure, and start the Streamr node.

 - Run `npm install -g streamr-broker@100.0.0-testnet-three.3` to download and install the package.
 You may need administrative access to run this command.
 The recommended version may be different to the version listed here, if in doubt, check the [npm registry](https://www.npmjs.com/package/streamr-broker?activeTab=versions).